top of page

 Groom in black tux with bride in white dress on golf course at sunset

 Congrats on your engagement!
 I'm so excited for you!
-During your search for a videographer you either have seen so many prices you don't know how much to invest OR you haven't started looking yet and you're just now asking yourself, "How much is a wedding videographer?"
+During your search for a videographer you have either seen so many prices you don't know how much to invest OR you haven't started looking yet and you're just now asking yourself, "How much is a wedding videographer?"
+Well, we have done the research for you (secretly) and found some starting prices and ranges to give you a better idea.

-Every videographer that creates wedding films is completely different.
+Every videographer who creates wedding films is completely different.
 Some may have some similarities, but their experience, work quality, filming style, and demand are all different.
 Because of this, there are many different price ranges and the average cost of wedding videography varies greatly.
-So what are the price points and how much is a wedding videographer?
+But price doesn't just determine how beautiful the film looks or how communicative your videographer is.
+It can also determine how your day is captured and how much of your day is captured.

 bride in white dress with long veil kissing groom in gray tux infront of a mansion strata wedding films